brycebostwick/XcodePluginLoader/README.md

 # XcodePluginLoader

 Add plugin support back to Xcode 14+!
+Tested on Xcode 14.0 - Xcode 16.0b1.

 `XcodePluginLoader` is a lightweight, drop-in replacement for Xcode's built-in plugin system, which was removed in [Xcode 14.0b3](https://github.com/XVimProject/XVim2/issues/398).